-The clove hitch is a simple bind that is easy to tie and can be adjusted quickly without being untied.
-It’s widely considered to be one of the most important knots and is often used as part of an anchoring system.
-You can tie a clove hitch around an object, or as a freestanding knot that you can clip through with a karabiner.
+The clove hitch knot is a simple bind that is easy to tie and can be adjusted quickly without being untied.
+It’s widely considered to be one of the most important knots, and is often used as part of an anchoring system.
+You can tie a clove hitch around an object or as a freestanding knot that you can clip through with a karabiner.
 We suggest you brush up on both methods when you learn to tie a clove hitch to give you the most versatility.

 As it’s easily adjusted, the clove hitch is often used to lengthen and shorten anchor positions for belaying.
 A word of caution here — the clove hitch can slide, and its use is questionable around anything other than a round object, so always back up your clove hitch.
 This adjustability makes the clove hitch useful as part of a system for hanging a hammock, too.

-When the square knot can’t be trusted, the double fisherman’s knot is a secure way of attaching two ends of rope together.
-If you’ve spent any time climbing then you’ll recognize the double fisherman’s knot as two stopper knots back-to-back.
+When the square knot can’t be trusted, the double fisherman’s knot is a secure way of attaching two ends of a rope together.
+If you’ve spent any time climbing, then you’ll recognize the double fisherman’s knot as two stopper knots back-to-back.
 As with everything that seems oh-so-simple, this knot can be tied wrong, and the results can be catastrophic.
 We recommend plenty of practice after you learn to tie a double fisherman’s knot.